andre347/andredevries-tech/src/learn/README.md

 # Learning

-I will populate this with short courses or learning pieces on Tableau & Alteryx and web development in the future.
+In this section you will find small learning pieces on topics related to Tableau, Alteryx and web development.